S3rBr0P4r/AppointmentManager/README.md

 ## Next steps, based on product requirements

 * Add authorization in API write operations to increase security
-* Improve logging using Serilog instead of ILogger to send logs to Datadog
 * Increase test coverage, specially on end to end tests